Cherokee: Population history

-In the 2020 census a total of 1,130,730 people claimed Cherokee ancestry.
-However the percentage of full-blood individuals is probably very low considering that the Eastern Band of Cherokee Indians reported having only 395 full-blood members.
-Perhaps there is a larger number of full-blood individuals among the United Keetoowah Band and among the Cherokee Nation.
+In the 2018 American Community Survey 1,130,730 people claimed Cherokee ancestry, a number greater than the combined populations of the three federally recognized tribes.
+The percentage of full-blood individuals is probably low considering that the Eastern Band of Cherokee Indians reported having only 395 full-blood members.
+In the 2010 census 284,247 people claimed being full-blood Cherokee (16,216 more reported being full-blood Native, but tribally mixed) and at least 261,015 people reported being full-blood Cherokee in the 2020 census.

+As of 2026 the Cherokee Nation had 477,673 enrolled citizens, including 289,619 living in Oklahoma.

 Culture

 Spirituality

 The Cherokee believe that the world is divided into two major spiritual forces: "red" (war, success, youth) and "white" (peace, introspection, old age).

 Cultural institutions

 The Qualla Arts and Crafts Mutual, Inc., of Cherokee, North Carolina, is the oldest continuing Native American art co-operative.
 They were founded in 1946 to provide a venue for traditional Eastern Band Cherokee artists.
 The Museum of the Cherokee People, also in Cherokee, displays permanent and changing exhibits, houses archives and collections important to Cherokee history, and sponsors cultural groups, such as the Warriors of the AniKituhwa dance group.

 In 2007, the Eastern Band of Cherokee Indians entered into a partnership with Southwestern Community College and Western Carolina University to create the Oconaluftee Institute for Cultural Arts (OICA), to emphasize native art and culture in traditional fine arts education.
 This is intended both to preserve traditional art forms and encourage exploration of contemporary ideas.
 Located in Cherokee, OICA offered an associate degree program.
 In August 2010, OICA acquired a letterpress and had the Cherokee syllabary recast to begin printing one-of-a-kind fine art books and prints in the Cherokee language.
 In 2012, the Fine Art degree program at OICA was incorporated into Southwestern Community College and moved to the SCC Swain Center, where it continues to operate.

 The Cherokee Heritage Center, of Park Hill, Oklahoma, is the site of a reproduction of an ancient Cherokee village, Adams Rural Village (including 19th-century buildings), Nofire Farms, and the Cherokee Family Research Center for genealogy.
 The Cherokee Heritage Center also houses the Cherokee National Archives.
 Both the Cherokee Nation (of Oklahoma) and the United Keetoowah Band of Cherokee, as well as other tribes, contribute funding to the CHC.